Two free online grammar and punctuation checkers stand out from the crowd

 Both tools work with Microsoft Word and Google Docs and have extensions to work online in browsers.

-However, Grammarly shines when it comes to the online writing for articles or blog posts because of its speed and range of browser extensions.
+However, Grammarly shines when it comes to the online writing of articles or blog posts because of its speed and range of browser extensions.
+The red underlined spelling error tool alone is worth its weight in gold.

 But for long-form writing, and in particular, a manuscript, the Prowritingaid editor is by far the best option available.